Gamal Abdel Nasser: Early life

 Gamal Abdel Nasser Hussein was born in Bakos, Alexandria, Egypt on 15 January 1918, a year before the tumultuous events of the Egyptian Revolution of 1919.
-Nasser's father was a postal worker born in Beni Mur in Upper Egypt, and raised in Alexandria, and his mother's family came from Mallawi, el-Minya.
-His parents married in 1917.
+Nasser's father, Abdel Nasser Hussein, was a postal worker born in Beni Mur in Upper Egypt, and raised in Alexandria.
+His mother Fahima Hammad was born in the village of Bani Murr, the daughter of the Alexandrian coal trader.
+Her family came from Mallawi, el-Minya.
+His parents had married in 1917.
 Nasser had two brothers, Izz al-Arab and al-Leithi.
 Nasser's biographers Robert Stephens and Said Aburish wrote that Nasser's family believed strongly in the "Arab notion of glory", since the name of Nasser's brother, Izz al-Arab, translates to "Glory of the Arabs".

 Nasser's family traveled frequently due to his father's work.
 In 1921, they moved to Asyut and, in 1923, to Khatatba, where Nasser's father ran a post office.
 Nasser attended a primary school for the children of railway employees until 1924, when he was sent to live with his paternal uncle in Cairo, and to attend the Nahhasin elementary school.

 Nasser exchanged letters with his mother and visited her on holidays.
 He stopped receiving messages at the end of April 1926.
 Upon returning to Khatatba, he learned that his mother had died after giving birth to his third brother, Shawki, and that his family had kept the news from him.
 Nasser later stated that "losing her this way was a shock so deep that time failed to remedy".
 He adored his mother and the injury of her death deepened when his father remarried before the year's end.